OpenCommunity-Original/BetterPortals/README.md

 BetterPortals allows players to **see through Nether and custom portals** to view blocks and entities on the target destination in real-time.
 By utilizing advanced packet manipulation and matrix rotation transformations entirely server-side, it delivers a seamless mod-like experience with **no client-side modifications** required.

 > [!IMPORTANT]
 > BetterPortals has been modernized.
-The minimum supported environment is **PaperMC 1.21 / 26.1.2** and **Java 25**.
+The minimum runtime supported environment is **PaperMC 1.21+** and **Java 21**.
+Java 25 is required for development/compilation.
 Traditional Spigot/CraftBukkit and legacy Minecraft versions are deprecated to prioritize modern, high-performance API structures.

 ---